-For those who subscribe to the “Hail to the Pig!” philosophy, there is nothing more fabulous than perfectly cooked ribs.
-Many people shy away from cooking them at home, instead preferring to trek to their favorite local BBQ joint, knowing the ribs there will be perfectly seasoned and fall-off-the-bone tender.
+For those who subscribe to the “Hail to the Pig!” philosophy, there is nothing more fabulous than perfectly cooked pork ribs.
+However, many people shy away from cooking them at home, instead preferring to trek to their favorite local BBQ joint, knowing the ribs there will be perfectly seasoned and fall-off-the-bone tender.
 After all, cooking ribs is a science that can’t be mastered at home.
 Home-cooked ribs are typically tough and lack flavor, right?
 Wrong!
-Read on to learn the secret to cooking perfect BBQ ribs at home.
+Read on to learn the secret to cooking perfect BBQ ribs in your outdoor kitchen.

 STEP ONE: THE RIBS